 5. Deferring your admission

-6. Admission to two concurrent programs and conditions for continuance
+6. Admission to two programs

 7. After a recommendation for non-admission